 Update 1: On April 27, 2012, Virginia Governor Robert F. McDonnell signed legislation, dubbed Amarria’s Law, to establish policies requiring schools to have epinephrine on hand for a school nurse or trained staff to administer in case of an allergy emergency.
 Laura Pendleton (Amarria’s mother) was on hand to witness and support the passing of the legislation.

 UPDATE 2: All states have now passed stock epinephrine laws: read more at Foodallergy.org.
-Plus, back in late 2013, President Barack Obama signed into law a federal act that provides incentives to states that enact state stock epinephrine laws.
+Plus, back in late 2013, then-President Barack Obama signed into law a federal act that provides incentives to states that enact state stock epinephrine laws.
 Read more here.